ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 update item resource MUST be the same as the "media-type" field of the update item on the specified edge in the updates graph.

-For example, if the client wants to query the content of the first update item (0 -> 101) whose media type is "application/alto- costmap+json", it must set the "Accept" header to "application/alto- costmap+json, application/alto-error+json" in the request.

 The GET request MUST have the following format:

 ~~~~
     GET /<tips-view-uri>/ug/<i>/<j>
 ~~~~

-For example, if the client wants to query the content of the first update item (0 -> 101), it will send a request to "/tips/2718281828459/ug/0/101".
+For example, consider the updates graph in {{fig-ug-schema}}.
+If the client wants to query the content of the first update item (0 -> 101) whose media type is "application/alto- costmap+json", it must send a request to "/tips/2718281828459/ug/0/101" and set the "Accept" header to "application/alto- costmap+json, application/alto-error+json".
+See {{iu-example}} for a concrete example.

 ## Response